 Digital, Innovation & Technology Conference - Keynote Presentations

-Focusing on content that can make a real difference to our towns and communities, the Placemaking Strategy Conference brings together case studies, insights and thought-leadership to offer an engaging and inspiring learning experience for its attendees.
+Focusing on content that can make a real difference to our towns and communities, the Digital, Innovation and Technology Conference brings together case studies, insights and thought-leadership to offer an engaging and inspiring learning experience for its attendees.

 This is the only event of its type for people who have a passion for creating the high street of the future.
 Our programme has been designed to ensure maximum benefit for all attendees – from handy tips to insightful statistics, lessons learnt to meaningful case studies, you’ll enjoy a variety of content at the summit, including: